Trusted WordPress tutorials, when you need them most.

 Method 1.
 Allow SVG Files in WordPress Using WPCode (Recommended)

-The simplest and easiest way to safely allow SVG uploads to WordPress is by using WPCode, the most powerful code snippets plugin available.
+The simplest way to safely allow SVG uploads to WordPress is by using WPCode, the most powerful code snippets plugin available.

-WPCode comes with a large library of pre-configured code snippets that can replace many single-use plugins on your site, from disabling attachment pages, using the Classic Post Editor, or allowing SVG file uploads.
+WPCode has a large library of pre-configured code snippets that can replace many single-use plugins on your site.
+It includes the snippets to disable attachment pages, keep the Classic Post Editor, and allow SVG file uploads, all without the risks of breaking your website.

-First, you will need to install and activate the free WPCode plugin.
-For detailed instructions, see our step-by-step guide on how to install a WordPress plugin.
+To get started, you will need to install and activate the free WPCode plugin.
+For detailed instructions, please see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you should navigate to Code Snippets » Add Snippet in your WordPress admin panel.
+Upon activation, you’ll want to navigate to Code Snippets » Add Snippet in your WordPress admin panel.
 Just search for ‘svg’ and hover your mouse over ‘Allow SVG Files Upload.’

 The snippet to allow SVG upload from WPCode's library

-Next, you will be taken to the ‘Edit Snippet’ page where WPCode has already configured all the settings the code needs to run.
+Next, you will land on the ‘Edit Snippet’ page, where WPCode has already configured all the settings the code needs to run.

 All you need to do is click the switch to ‘Active’ and then press the ‘Update’ button.